snowdj/beautiful-jekyll/general.md

 ## Attribution
-Most of the content on this page was taken (with permission) from [Mark Schmidt's CPSC 340 course homepage](https://www.cs.ubc.ca/~schmidtm/Courses/340-F16/).
+Most of the content on this site was taken (with permission) from [Mark Schmidt's CPSC 340 course homepage](https://www.cs.ubc.ca/~schmidtm/Courses/340-F16/).